Nilzpils/baseDiscordBot/README.md

 ## .env file first time setup
 Duplicate the env.sample file, name it .env then adjust to your own parameters.

-`CLIENTLOGIN` The bots login token request one from Nutty#9945.
+`CLIENTLOGIN` The bots login token